-While breastfeeding is a natural thing our bodies are made to do, it still can be a challenge.
-Sometimes we overproduce, while other times we under produce.
+While breastfeeding is a natural thing our bodies are made to do, it can still be challenging.
+Sometimes we overproduce, while other times, we underproduce.

-Some women have an excellent start with plenty of milk in the beginning, and then it slowly diminishes over hours or a few days.
+Some new moms are lucky to have a great start with an abundance of milk in the beginning, and then it slowly diminishes over hours or a few days.

-Don’t worry, it is common and happens to a lot of women.
-Most of the time, there are plenty of things you can do to get your milk supply back up and running.
+Don’t worry; it is common and happens to many women.
+But, most of the time, there are plenty of things you can do to get your milk supply back up and running.